crsl4/llasso/code-log.md

 # To do
-  - test llasso-submit.sh
-  - create new bed files (with plink, or julia? maybe plink to do it just once with mike's list of IDs) keeping only caucasian
+  - wait for current script, check that all output files are perfect
-  - modify the scripts so that they take a number (the chromosome) as input
+  - modify the scripts so that they take a number (the chromosome) as input: make sure not to delete *.fam and so because there could still be jobs running, only do this in the post process; also copy the caucasian data (modify scripts to read this new data); also add the option to receive an email when script is done
   - run julia script for all chromosomes: parallelize
   - check with rich/jai how to identify in which genes the significant SNPs are
   - we need to add confounding covariates at some point: sex, age? not sure, as they are not significant